Before you apply

 Referees

-You’ll need to submit the details of 2 referees.
+You need to submit the details of 2 referees.
 Before you can complete the referee section on your application, you’ll need to get approval from your referees.

-Referee/s should be:
+Referees should be:

-- able to comment on your clinical capabilities, capacity / motivation and rapport / cooperation
+- able to comment on your clinical capabilities, capacity, motivation, rapport and cooperation

-- able to comment on your general character and performance
+- able to comment on your general character and performance.

 When providing referee details, you’ll need to provide their email.
 It’s better if you provide their professional rather than private email.